justinbarnikow/travelpod/README.md

 https://justinbarnikow.github.io/travelpod/

 ## Description
 Travel Pod is an app-based site created for users looking for a podcast for an upcoming drive.
 Users can enter their starting location and final destination, as well as their podcast interests, and a curated list of podcasts will be shown to the user.
-It is a list based on the length of the users trip.
-This is done by multiple API's taking the location and turning it into GPS coordinates, pulliing the trip distance in minutes, and appending podcasts of a certain length with a specified margin of error.
+It is a list based on the length of the user's trip.
+This is done by multiple API's taking the location and turning it into GPS coordinates, pulling the trip distance in minutes, and appending podcasts of a certain length with a specified margin of error.

 ## Motivation
 I wanted a podcast search engine that really filled a specific need for people.
-Users shouldn't have to worry about playing a new podcast while driving, or always keeping track of "where they left off" because the drive and podacst are totally different lengths.
+Users shouldn't have to worry about playing a new podcast while driving, or always keeping track of "where they left off" because the drive and podcasts are totally different lengths.

 ## Screenshots
 ### Main Page